 Transportation Services will work with Operational Services to consider their workload capacity.
-Should Operational Services not have the capacity to complete all or some of the proposed work, the remaining pavement markings and signage would be installed by a contractor through a tender process.
+Should Operational Services not have the capacity to complete all or some of the proposed work, the remaining pavement markings and signage would be installed by a contractor.